leandrofavarin/leandrofavarin.github.io/_pages/about.md

 Hi, my name is Leandro and I am the Head of Mobile Engineering at [hibooks](https://www.hibooks.com/).
 Previously, I led the Android team at [Blinkist](https://www.blinkist.com/).

 I studied Electrical Engineering at Unicamp, [one of the best](https://www.topuniversities.com/university-rankings/brics-rankings/2014/) and [most prestigious](https://www.timeshighereducation.com/world-university-rankings/2018/latin-america-university-rankings/) university in Latin America.
 My programming experience started back at school helping organize workshops to program robots using [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) after classes.
 This led me down a path of passion for coding that continues to this day.
-Understanding the whole programming stack, from transistors to Assembly to Java helped me immensely and still serves me to this day.
+Understanding the whole software stack, from transistors to Assembly to Java helps me immensely.

 At the moment, I am absorbing anything I can around [Kotlin](https://kotlinlang.org/).
 It’s the nicest programming language I had the pleasure to get to know.